Timeshares: Is ownership worth the expense?

 What is a Timeshare?

-Schreier has been writing about the timeshare industry and educating consumers on timeshare matters for more than 15 years.
-She says it's important to ask and understand what type of ownership if being offered and what you're rights as an owner will be.
+Schreier, who's been educating consumers on timeshare industry matters for more than 15 years, says it's important to ask and understand what type of ownership is being offered and what you're rights as a timeshare owner will be.